tyilo/albert-extensions/README.md

 --

 Type `py <python expression>` and see the result of the expression when evaluated in python.
 Press enter to copy the result to the clipboard.

+Mathematica eval
+--

+Type `mma <mathematica expression>` and see the result of the expression when evaluated in Mathematica using wolframscript.
+Press enter to copy the result to the clipboard.